jdodgen/cruise-line-shower-grab-handle-tray/src/README.md

 openSCAD and stl source

-tray.scad is the actual thing.
+universal is the good version